gohypergiant/MapboxLayer/readme.md

 $ npm i mapbox-gl
 ```

 Next, copy / save the `MapboxLayer.coffee` file into your `modules` folder.
-In your Framer project you can get started as easily as:
+In your Framer project add the following:

 ```javascript
 MapboxLayer = require 'MapboxLayer'